elliswmartin/shhelpersLfA/README.md

        $ git clone https://github.com/elliswmartin/shhelpersLfA/

-* OR, navigate to repository folder and pull updated repo using Terminal.
+* OR, if repository was previously downloaded, navigate to repo folder and pull updated repo using Terminal.

        $ cd /PATH/TO/THIS/REPO